Deforestation during the Roman period: Conjecture on Roman collapse

 Tainter argued that "deforestation did not cause the Roman collapse," but that one could make a case as to being a part of it.
 As Williams wrote, it is more likely that constant war, ravaging epidemics, rebellion, invasion from outside, a declining population, and an excessive degree of urbanization, separately or in combination, operated on the land in an empire that had extended beyond its means.

 In the 2011 environmental book Life Without Oil by Steve Hallett, the author argues that the collapse of the Roman Empire may have been linked to a peak wood scenario in the Mediterranean Basin.
 He suggests that, as wood had to be hauled from ever further away, the law of diminishing returns undermined the economic performance of Roman industry, leaving Rome vulnerable to the other, well documented problems of invasion and internal division.
 They discuss this as cautionary tale comparing it to contemporary society's potential fate under a post-peak oil scenario.

-Alternative view
+Scholarly discussions

+Environmental historian J. Donald Hughes (1932–2019) was one of the researchers who made significant contributions to studying deforestation of the ancient Mediterranean region since 1975.
+In 2011, he wrote: "The consensus of historians, geographers, and other scholars from the mid-nineteenth century through the first three quarters of the twentieth century was that human activities had depleted the forests to a major extent and caused severe erosion.
+My research confirmed this general picture.
+Since then, revisionist historians have questioned these conclusions, maintaining instead that little environmental damage was done to forests and soils in ancient Greco-Roman times."
+Hughes cited The Corrupting Sea: A Study of Mediterranean History (2000) by Peregrine Horden and Nicholas Purcell amongst the milder challengers of this consensus: "[W]hile admitting that forests were destroyed by factors such as overgrazing and mining, [Horden and Purcell] opine that such damage was rare and localized, and that deforestation was seen as a "Good Thing" because it improved the landscape for agriculture."

-Some argue that almost all of the above is based on an unhistorical projection of present concerns onto the past.
+More skeptical has been the reaction from authors A.T.
+Grove and Oliver Rackham (2001, 2003), who argued that almost all of the scholarly conclusions about severe deforestation and erosion in the Roman Mediterranean were based on an unhistorical projection of present concerns onto the past.
 This alternative view argues that there are immense complexities of time, space, climate, geology and topography which, when combined with our extremely fragmentary information, makes generalizations almost impossible.
 Some crops – dates, figs, olives, chestnuts – played a very important role in Roman agriculture.
 Grains were often intercultivated with these crops.
 Almost all species of trees grow again when cut down.
 Cutting down a wood does not, by itself, destroy woodland.
-Coppicing is one way in which wood could be harvested on a sustainable basis for example.
+Coppicing is one way in which wood could be harvested on a sustainable basis, for example.
+Hughes summarised this reaction as revisionist, writing that Grove and Rackham sought to explain away evidence of human-made deforestation, and reversed the burden of proof by demanding incontrovertible evidence to the contrary.